DSPS: Differentiable Stellar Population Synthesis: Physical Ingredients and their Gradients

 \section{Physical Ingredients and their Gradients}

+The key take-away from the previous section is that the SED of a galaxy can be written as a probability-weighted sum over a precomputed grid of spectra of simple stellar populations, and so the differentiable calculation of the SED rests on the ability to compute gradients with respect to the weights (see Eq.~\ref{eq:cspdeftheta}).
+The specific form of these probability weights varies widely depending on the application, and so in \S\ref{sec:sps} we focused on general considerations concerning the differentiable formulation of SPS calculations.

-In this section, we describe the basic physical ingredients currently implemented in DSPS, as well as the autodiff-based techniques we use to calculate gradients with respect to the parameters of these models.
+We now turn attention to providing specific demonstrations of the differentiability of a diverse variety of models that are commonly encountered in SPS.
+We will limit our discussion to the physical ingredients that are currently implemented in DSPS, highlighting the autodiff-based techniques we use to calculate gradients with respect to the parameters of these models.
 We present differentiable techniques for calculating the dependence of galaxy SED upon stellar age in \S\ref{subsec:ages}, stellar metallicity in \S\ref{subsec:metals}, nebular emission in \S\ref{subsec:nebulae}, and dust attenuation in \S\ref{subsec:attenuation}.